Interpolation can hurt robust generalization even when there is no noise: Introduction

-A plethora of recent papers explicitly study generalization properties on min-$\ell_2$-norm interpolators \cite{Dobriban15,Ghorbani19,Hastie19,Bartlett20,Mei19, Muthukumar20, Muthukumar20a} and max-$\ell_2$-margin solutions \cite{Deng20,Muthukumar20,Salehi19} and show that the variance decreases as the overparameterization ratio increases beyond the interpolation threshold.
-While regularization with $\lambda >0$ is commonly known to reduce the risk at the interpolation threshold \cite{Hastie19, Nakkiran21}, many of these works are motivated by the second descent of the double descent phenomenon \cite{Belkin18c} which suggests that with sufficient overparameterization, regularization becomes redundant.
-Hence, previous papers focus on highly overparameterized settings where the optimal regularization parameter satisfies $\lambdaopt \leq 0$ \cite{Kobak20, Wu20, Richards21}, implying that for large $d/n$ explicit regularization with $\lambda >0$ is redundant or even detrimental for generalization.
+A plethora of recent papers explicitly study generalization properties on min-$\ell_2$-norm interpolators~\cite{Dobriban15,Ghorbani19,Hastie19,Bartlett20,Mei19, Muthukumar20, Muthukumar20a} and max-$\ell_2$-margin solutions \cite{Deng20,Muthukumar20,Salehi19}, and show that the variance decreases as the overparameterization ratio increases beyond the interpolation threshold.
+While regularization with $\lambda >0$ is commonly known to reduce the risk at the interpolation threshold~\cite{Hastie19, Nakkiran21}, many of these works are motivated by the second descent of the double descent phenomenon~\cite{Belkin19b} which suggests that regularization becomes redundant with sufficient overparameterization.
+Hence, previous papers focus on highly overparameterized settings where the optimal regularization parameter satisfies $\lambdaopt \leq 0$~\cite{Kobak20, Wu20, Richards21}, implying that for large $d/n$, explicit regularization with $\lambda >0$ is redundant or even detrimental for generalization.

-Taking a step back, this narrative originated from theoretical and experimental findings that consider the \emph{standard} test risk, assuming identically distributed training and test data.
-However, this measure cannot reflect the \emph{robust risk} of models when the test data has a shifted distribution, is attacked by adversaries, or contains many samples from minority groups \cite{Goodfellow15,Grother10,Quionero09,Zadrozny04}.
-In fact, mounting empirical evidence suggests that regularization is indeed helpful for robust generalization, even in highly overparameterized regimes where the benefits are negligible for the standard risk \cite{Rice20}.
+Taking a step back, this narrative originated from theoretical and experimental findings that consider the \emph{standard} test risk with identically distributed training and test data.
+However, this measure cannot reflect the \emph{robust risk} of models when the test data has a shifted distribution, is attacked by adversaries, or contains many samples from minority groups~\cite{Goodfellow15,Grother10,Quionero09,Zadrozny04}.
+In fact, mounting empirical evidence suggests that regularization is indeed helpful for robust generalization, even in highly overparameterized regimes where the benefits for the standard risk are negligible~\cite{Rice20}.
 This phenomenon is sometimes referred to as \emph{robust overfitting}.